 Our Club has a clear commitment to protecting children and promoting welfare.
-Should anyone believe that this policy is not being upheld, it is their duty to report the matter to the attention of the Club Manager / DSL / Club Director at the earliest opportunity.
+Should anyone believe that this policy is not being upheld, it is their duty to report the matter to the attention of the DSL/s at the earliest opportunity.